 The youngest women’s winner is Monica Seles no less, winning at just 16 years and 6 months.
 Seles saw 2 more wins at the French with 9 major wins to her name in total when she finally retired in 2008.

-Overall, the women’s side of this is actually almost the total opposite of the men’s, with the United States winning more than 3 times more than any other nation, with 15 open wins.
+Overall, the women’s side of this is actually almost the total opposite of the men’s, with the United States winning more than 3 times more than any other nation in the open era, with 15 titles.
 But, they also hold 14 wins from the pre-open era as well, so it’s a tournament where they have always seen success.
-The catalyst behind their dominance has come in the form of Chris Evert, Serena Williams and Martina Navratilova.
+The catalysts behind their dominance has come in the form of Chris Evert, Serena Williams and Martina Navratilova.

 The Italian Open and Madrid Open also provide the key women’s clay court tournaments as preparation for the French Open.
 In recent seasons Simona Halep, Elina Svitolina and Petra Kvitova have all been victorious in these events.